github/opensource.guide/_articles/building-community.md

 ## Growing your community

 Communities are extremely powerful.
 That power can be a blessing or a curse, depending on how you wield it.
-But as your project’s community grows, there are ways to help it become a force of construction, not destruction.
+But as your project's community grows, there are ways to help it become a force of construction, not destruction.

 The majority of open source contributors are "casual contributors": people who contribute to a project only occasionally.
 Sometimes these are also called ["drive-through contributors"](https://lwn.net/Articles/688560/).